The Complete (but Practical) Guide to Vancomycin Dosing

 So for HS, we get a range of doses of 1200-1600 mg.
 Let’s choose 1250mg to start.
 Based on his CrCl, we would choose an initial dosing interval of q8h.

 Now that we have our dose and interval, we need to see what it’s going to do in our particular patient.
 It’s time to plug and chug our data into the estimated steady state peak equation.
-We need the dose, infusion time (usually no faster than 15 mg/min, often a standard 2 hours), ke, volume of distribution, and interval.
+We need the dose, infusion time (usually no faster than 15 mg/min), ke, volume of distribution, and interval.

 Even though there’s no “target” peak, per se, vancomycin toxicity is associated with supratherapeutic troughs.
 We usually shoot for peaks < 45 mcg/mL.
 Any higher and you’re not going to get the troughs you want.